What happens now that the UK has a withdrawal agreement?

 For more information on how this affects your data protection obligations and what you need to do, read Data Protection if there’s a no-deal Brexit.

-What will the UK data protection law be if we leave without a deal?
+What will the UK data protection law be?

 The Data Protection Act 2018 (DPA 2018), which currently supplements and tailors the GDPR within the UK, will continue to apply.

-The provisions of the GDPR will be incorporated directly into UK law if we leave the EU without a deal, to sit alongside the DPA 2018.
+The provisions of the GDPR will be incorporated directly into UK law from the end of the transition period, to sit alongside the DPA 2018.

-New DP exit regulations have been passed which will make technical amendments to the GDPR so that it works in a UK-only context from exit day.
+New DP exit regulations have been passed which will make technical amendments to the GDPR so that it works in a UK-only context from the end of the transition period.

 What role will the ICO have?

-The ICO will continue to be the independent supervisory body regarding the UK’s data protection legislation.
+The ICO will remain the independent supervisory body regarding the UK’s data protection legislation.

 The UK government will continue to work towards maintaining close working relationships between the ICO and the EU supervisory authorities once the UK has left the EU.